vatsal-19/mlproject/README.md

 1. Navigate to the project directory: `cd student-performance-prediction`
 2. Run the main script: `python main.py`

-## Documentation
-For detailed documentation and usage instructions, refer to the `docs` folder.

 ## Contributors
 - Vatsal Soni (@vatsal-19)